benmarch/angular-ui-tour/README.md

 Tour steps are extensions of [Angular UI's Tooltips](https://angular-ui.github.io/bootstrap/#/tooltip) and therefore all options are available.
 Although there are 3 types of Tooltips, there is only one type of Tour Step.
 In addition, almost all of the Tour options can be overridden by individual tour steps, as well as additional options that can be changed.

+As a convenience for developers, tour steps can be given IDs by supplying a value to the `tour-step` attribute: `tour-step="myStep"`.
+Please note that the element ID will **not** be used as the step ID.
+See the multi-page tour example below for example.

 To configure on a tour step declaration, use `tour-step-<option-name>="optionValue"`